 Then there are those whose parents never had more than a sip of wine during Communion.
 Alcohol never crossed the threshold of the home and even NyQuil was a commodity.
 Still, you see people with parents who become addicts and alcoholics.
 When they finally leave the home they grew up in, they swing the opposite direction and quickly develop a substance abuse problem.

 Why do some people become dependent upon drugs and alcohol while others do not?
 Is there one specific reason some become addicts and alcoholics?
 Can researchers pin addiction down to an exact moment in time?

 What Causes Someone to Become a Drug Addict or Alcoholic?

 Current research indicates that a mix of biological and environmental factors influence alcoholism and addiction.
 Both a person’s genetic makeup and the environment they grew up in play a role.

-However, a single determining factor on who becomes an alcoholic or a drug addict and who doesn’t does not exist.
+However, a single determining factor on who becomes an alcoholic or a drug addict and who doesn’t exist.
 So far, researchers have not been able to pinpoint an exact reason some people find themselves addicted to drugs and alcohol.
 A number of risk factors influence the chances of someone developing a substance abuse problem.
 But researchers cannot point specifically to one single cause.